aws/aws-cdk-rfcs/text/0001-cdk-update.md

 We also considered introspecting the CDK model ourselves, but concluded that there was little value in reinventing the wheel, so to speak, when CDK already had all of the information we'd need to deliver this.

+For identifying stacks that are subject to accelerated deployment, we are considering defining a full "Personal Development Stack" model, possibly based off of information in the CDK `App` context.

 ### What is the high level implementation plan?